enyo/enyo.github.io/_posts/2014-02-03-to-close-or-not-to-close.md

 Have you ever wondered if it's better to "close" a `br` or `input` tag like `<br />` or if it's better to just write `<br>` in HTML5?
 Or why it's not correct to write `<script src="script.js" />`?
-Well so have I, and my findings on the subject where a lot more interesting than I anticipated (if for some strange reason you find stuff like this interesting).
+Well so have I, and my findings on the subject were a lot more interesting than I anticipated (if for some strange reason you find stuff like this interesting).

 If you are not interested in the whole story, just jump to the section «validity»